Unless otherwise noted, all data is verified as of January 31, 2024:

-- The weighted average beacon score of Advanced MIC borrowers is 729.
-This figure does not include 1 mortgage held in a holdco.
+- The weighted average beacon score of Advanced MIC borrowers is 725.

-- All properties have been fully appraised by appraisers with the AACI or CRA desgination.
+- All properties have been fully appraised by appraisers with the AACI or CRA designation.
 All appraisals use an as-is value.

 - Advanced MIC strives to limit portfolio exposure to a single borrower or group of related borrowers to no more than 10% of the total mortgage portfolio value.

 - No Advanced MIC mortgages have been assigned to or otherwise pledged to secure debt from any third party.

 - No mortgages have been syndicated with or advanced to individuals, companies or entities that are related to the MIC’s management by virtue of common ownership and control.
 No mortgages have been syndicated at all.
 Advanced MIC owns 100% of the mortgages that it has registered.

 - The Advanced MIC portfolio only contains mortgages.
 Advanced MIC does not own or hold shares in other or related or connected companies.

 - All mortgages in the portfolio were originated, underwritten and funded by Advanced MIC and its manager Advanced Alternative Lending and were not bought from, assigned by or otherwise acquired from any other entities.

 The composition of mortgage portfolio can change daily due to advances, discharges and renewals.
 Please contact us if you require additional or more current information.